-- Rates applied on a per property basis calculated on capital value (a tax, not a fee for service) - Annual Service Charges (included under rates in the above chart) annual service charges for Community Wastewater Management Systems (CWMS) and solid waste management (garbage & recyclables) for properties serviced - ➤ User Charges hire of facilities and equipment, waste dumping fees, photocopying, swimming pool fees, recreation fees - Statutory Charges and Fees charges and fees set by legislation and collected by Council for regulatory services such as development and building assessments, dog licensing and control - Grants Council receives financial assistance from the Commonwealth Government under the provisions of the Local Government (Financial Assistance) Act, 1995 for general purpose and road activities, funds under the Roads to Recovery program for specific road works, and other grant opportunities accessible by Local Government from time to time. - ➤ Investment Income Council receives interest on funds deposited in Council's reserves which are mainly held by the Local Government Finance Authority.
+- Rates & NRM Separate Rate applied on a per property basis calculated on capital value (a tax, not a fee for service) - Separate Rates applied on a fixed charge basis to recover budgeted cost of Quorn & Hawker Swimming Pools, Quorn Transfer Station, Hawker Landfill, Quorn & Hawker Halls, Public Conveniences and Street Lighting. - Annual Service Charges (included under rates in the above chart) annual service charges for Community Wastewater Management Systems (CWMS) and solid waste management (garbage & recyclables) for properties serviced - User Charges hire of facilities and equipment, waste dumping fees, photocopying, swimming pool fees, recreation fees - Statutory Charges and Fees charges and fees set by legislation and collected by Council for regulatory services such as development and building assessments, dog licensing and control - ➤ Grants Council receives financial assistance from the Commonwealth Government under the provisions of the Local Government (Financial Assistance) Act, 1995 for general purpose and road activities, funds under the Roads to Recovery program for specific road works, and other grant opportunities accessible by Local Government from time to time. - ➤ Investment Income Council receives interest on funds deposited in Council's reserves which are mainly held by the Local Government Finance Authority.
 Council also receives interest from operating accounts held with the National Australia Bank. - ➤ Other Income Council may receive contributions from community groups to co-fund certain Council projects or activities - ➤ Reimbursements Council expenditure on a project, service or activity is fully or partially reimbursed by another organisation.